Pret-a-LLOD/teanga/docs/index.rst

 Quick Start
 ================================
 1. Download the workflow `example <http://cnn.com>`_
-   or Create your own workflow file following :ref:`how to create a workflow in Teanga<teanga-workflow>`
+   or Create your own workflow file following :ref:`how to create a workflow in Teanga<create-teanga-workflow>`

 2. Run Workflow::